Mehrnoosh-h/sql-practice/README.md

 - Keep solutions self‑contained so anyone can run them.
 - Prefer CTEs and comments to explain your logic.
 - Add small synthetic datasets in `scripts/init.sql` to practice various patterns.

-Test run after fixing SQLFluff workflow
+Triggering GitHub Actions test run